LennartFr/20200227supplychain/README.md

 https://github.com/Grant-Steinfeld/coffee-supply-chain-blockchain

 # <a href="https://youtu.be/5b7awLi93-E">Create a simple Coffee Bean Supply Chain Blockchain on Hyperledger Fabric</a>

+<a href="https://developer.ibm.com/patterns/coffee-supply-chain-network-hyperledger-fabric-blockchain-2/"Create a fair trade supply chain network
+Use Hyperledger Fabric and IBM Blockchain Platform to increase efficiency in the supply chain of a coffee retailer></a>

 Follow tutorials